 - New/Updated Lead: Triggers when a lead is created and/or updated.

-- Form Submission: Triggers when a user opens a lead and clicks submit on a form in the SalesRabbit mobile app.
+- Form Submitted: Triggers when a user opens a lead and submits a form in the SalesRabbit mobile app.

 -